astrauka/babel-plugin-i18n-replace/README.md

 * `alias (string)` - function name to match
 * `relpaceWith (string)` - function name to replace with
 * `returnKeyOnMissing (boolean)` - when translation key not found, use the key for value
+* `allowStructures (boolean)` - allow numbers, hashes, etc instead of only strings as values - those will be converted to JSON strings
 * `translations (object)` - translations map

 ### Via webpack (Recommended)